OutSystems/docs-bestpractices/src/lifecycle/tech-debt/tech-debt.md

 OutSystems orchestrates the entire deployment process using a combination of automation, AI, and analytics to identify architecture errors, faulty logic, and broken dependencies — during development, in real time.
 OutSystems preempts failed compilations by either applying corrective measures automatically or directing the developer to the source of the error — along with a suggestion about how to fix it.
 Modules can only be published when it will function correctly.

 Correct functioning, however, doesn't necessarily mean efficient functioning.
 While a short-term solution may solve the immediate problem, it may also leave a technical debt, in the form of an app that's difficult to maintain and costly to change.
-The OutSystems Architecture Dashboard provides a high-level analysis of your app, marks areas for improvement, and facilitates unhindered growth.
+The OutSystems AI Mentor Studio provides a high-level analysis of your app, marks areas for improvement, and facilitates unhindered growth.

 This paper discusses how OutSystems helps reduce technical debt during development and assists in building a best-practices architecture to efficiently deal with it in the future.